 Our eight, small, independent schools educate boys and girls between 11 and 18.
 Ranked as ‘high quality’ and ‘outstanding’, the schools teach many pupils with a range of complex needs, who have struggled in previous education placements.
 Our dedicated Education Team is made up of well-qualified teachers and teaching assistants with the skills and experience needed to handle the most challenging behaviour and to meet the individual learning needs of each young person, including those with cognitive difficulties.

-Our Head of Education is involved from referral onwards, making sure all educational needs are pulled together and put in place, regardless of the education setting.
+Our Head of Education, supported by our Deputy Head of Education, are involved from referral onwards, making sure all educational needs are pulled together and put in place, regardless of the education setting.
 Our schools and homes work closely to achieve positive outcomes for all the young people we care for.
 This joined-up approach and positive behaviour management help us re-engage even the most hard to reach young people.
 We have high expectations throughout our teams, not only of their attendance and grades, but also their spiritual, moral, social and cultural development.

 Our Positive Behaviour Incentive programme offers clear routines and boundaries, creating a school environment where pupils feel safe and secure.

 They are able to develop the skills, confidence and self-esteem needed to realise their full potential.
 As soon as they enter our schools, we assess their academic ability and then review their progress.
 We also use the assessment data to design each individual support plan and any interventions our pupils may require.